coderefinery/social-coding/talk.md

 - Easier to find and reproduce (.blue[scientific reproducibility])
 - More trustworthy: others can verify correctness and find and report bugs
-- Enables others to build on top of your code (derivative work, provided the **license** allows it)
+- Enables others to build on top of your code (derivative work, .blue[provided the license allows it])
 - Others can submit features/improvements
 - Others can fix bugs
 - Many tools and apps are free for open source ([GitHub](https://github.com), [Travis CI](https://travis-ci.org), [Appveyor](https://www.appveyor.com), [Read the Docs](https://readthedocs.org))
-- Good for your CV: you can show what you built
+- Good for your CV: you can show what you have built

 ---